payshares-legacy/docs/docs/Transaction-Robustness.md

 ### Overview
-When a customer requests a Gateway’s credits in exchange for their corresponding assets, they are “depositing” funds into the Stellar Network.
-This requires the Gateway to submit a transaction to the stellar network which sends their credits to the user’s stellar address.
-This section will attempt to describe a methodology for robustly submitting transactions to the Stellar network.
+When a customer requests a Gateway’s credits in exchange for their corresponding assets, they are “depositing” funds into the Payshares Network.
+This requires the Gateway to submit a transaction to the payshares network which sends their credits to the user’s payshares address.
+This section will attempt to describe a methodology for robustly submitting transactions to the Payshares network.
 Reference Library
-For a concrete example of deposit processing, consult the reference library found here: https://github.com/stellar/stellar-payments.
+For a concrete example of deposit processing, consult the reference library found here: https://github.com/payshares/payshares-payments.
 For Gateways on a nodeJS stack, this library can be used out of the box.

 ### Robust Transaction Processing

-* Robustly submitting a transaction to the Stellar network requires:
+* Robustly submitting a transaction to the Payshares network requires:
 * Signing transactions locally to avoid sending secret keys over the network
 * Keeping track of the sending account’s sequence number locally
-* Handling submission failures to due network problems or stellard downtime
+* Handling submission failures to due network problems or paysharesd downtime
 * Handling submission failures due to transaction errors
 * Persisting unconfirmed transactions meta information
 * Maintaining transaction idempotence by persisting the signed transaction blob